CSJohnLee/csjohnlee.github.io/README.md

-## C.S.
-John Lee's Data Science Portfolio
+# My Data Science Portfolio

+Hello, I am C.S.
+John Lee.
 Below is a list of projects from my GitHub repositories that I'd like to share with you.

 ## Exploratory Data Analysis